CraryPrimitiveMan/awesome-with-star/awesome/josephmisiti_awesome-machine-learning.md

 * [Python Programming for the Humanities](http://www.karsdorp.io/python-course/) - Course for Python programming for the Humanities, assuming no prior knowledge.
 Heavy focus on text processing / NLP.
 * [GreatCircle](https://github.com/mwgg/GreatCircle) - Library for calculating great circle distance. :star:52
 * [Optunity examples](http://optunity.readthedocs.io/en/latest/notebooks/index.html) - Examples demonstrating how to use Optunity in synergy with machine learning libraries.
 * [Dive into Machine Learning  with Python Jupyter notebook and scikit-learn](https://github.com/hangtwenty/dive-into-machine-learning) - "I learned Python by hacking first, and getting serious *later.* I wanted to do this with Machine Learning.
-If this is your style, join me in getting a bit ahead of yourself." :star:7824
+If this is your style, join me in getting a bit ahead of yourself." :star:7825
 * [TDB](https://github.com/ericjang/tdb) - TensorDebugger (TDB) is a visual debugger for deep learning.
 It features interactive, node-by-node debugging and visualization for TensorFlow. :star:1268
 * [Suiron](https://github.com/kendricktan/suiron/) - Machine Learning for RC Cars.
-* [Introduction to machine learning with scikit-learn](https://github.com/justmarkham/scikit-learn-videos) - IPython notebooks from Data School's video tutorials on scikit-learn. :star:1542
+* [Introduction to machine learning with scikit-learn](https://github.com/justmarkham/scikit-learn-videos) - IPython notebooks from Data School's video tutorials on scikit-learn. :star:1543
 * [Practical XGBoost in Python](http://education.parrotprediction.teachable.com/p/practical-xgboost-in-python) - comprehensive online course about using XGBoost in Python.
+* [Introduction to Machine Learning with Python](https://github.com/amueller/introduction_to_ml_with_python) - Notebooks and code for the book "Introduction to Machine Learning with Python" :star:1836
+* [Pydata book](https://github.com/wesm/pydata-book) - Materials and IPython notebooks for "Python for Data Analysis" by Wes McKinney, published by O'Reilly Media :star:4752

 <a name="python-neural-networks"></a>
 #### Neural Networks
-* [NeuralTalk](https://github.com/karpathy/neuraltalk) - NeuralTalk is a Python+numpy project for learning Multimodal Recurrent Neural Networks that describe images with sentences. :star:4587
+* [NeuralTalk](https://github.com/karpathy/neuraltalk) - NeuralTalk is a Python+numpy project for learning Multimodal Recurrent Neural Networks that describe images with sentences. :star:4590
 * [Neuron](https://github.com/molcik/python-neuron) - Neuron is simple class for time series predictions.
 It's utilize LNU (Linear Neural Unit), QNU (Quadratic Neural Unit), RBF (Radial Basis Function), MLP (Multi Layer Perceptron), MLP-ELM (Multi Layer Perceptron - Extreme Learning Machine) neural networks learned with Gradient descent or LeLevenberg–Marquardt algorithm. :star:15
 * [Data Driven Code](https://github.com/atmb4u/data-driven-code) - Very simple implementation of neural networks for dummies in python without using any libraries, with detailed comments. :star:13